EV Charging Costs

 Your electricity rate is the single biggest factor in what you pay to charge.

-In states like Washington and Idaho, where residential rates are under 10 cents per kWh, a full charge costs less than $5.
-In Connecticut or Massachusetts, the same charge costs over $18.
-That's a 4x difference for the same car and the same miles.
+In states like North Dakota, Nebraska, and Missouri, where residential rates are around 11 cents per kWh, a full charge costs about $7.
+In Massachusetts or Maine, the same charge costs over $18 — and in Hawaii it's nearly $24.
+That's a 3-4x difference for the same car and the same miles.

 If you live in a deregulated state, you can shop for a cheaper electricity plan and cut your charging costs.
 Many providers offer time-of-use plans with off-peak rates 30-50% lower — perfect for overnight EV charging.
 In Texas, some plans offer free nights, meaning your EV charges for zero.